Reckonchamp12/pem-fuelcell-9k/readme.md

 ## License

+The code and documentation in this repository are released under the
+**MIT License**.

-The dataset is released under the
+The dataset itself is hosted on Zenodo and is released in **restricted-access mode**.
-**Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+Access conditions and usage terms are defined on the corresponding Zenodo record.

-See the `LICENSE` file for details.
+See the `LICENSE` file for details regarding the repository contents.
 ---

 ## Citation